Why did Memphis choose freshman AJ Hill to replace its injured starting quarterback?

 Topics

-Memphis Tigers Football Memphis vs. UAB AJ Hill Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+Memphis Tigers Football Memphis vs. UAB AJ Hill Subscriber OnlyThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.